nabby27/example_node_api/README.md

 This will start the Node and PostgreSQL docker services.

-> If haver error be sure that your local services are stopped.
+> If have error be sure that your local services (like postgreSQL) are stopped.

 ### Down docker services